Wind Experiment Preschool STEM

 • Cardboard is the main ingredient in this marble run that will be a hit with kids.

-Set up this indoor experiment with everyday items to spark curiosity about the properties of wind.
+Set up this indoor experiment to spark curiosity about the properties of wind.

 Wind experiment with a table fan